 Top 100 Pharmacology Flashcards for Quick Revision Before Your Exam

-Pharmacology exams are quite overwhelming where you need to memorize drug classes, mechanisms of action, side effects, and therapeutic uses.
-If you are pharmacy student you’re getting close to your exam date and looking for a fast way to revise pharmacology, you’re in the right place.
+Pharmacology MCQ exams can be tough because you have to remember drug classes, how they work, their side effects, and what they are used for.
+If you’re a pharmacy student getting closer to your mcq exam and need a quick way to review, you’re in the right place

-That’s exactly why I created these 100 essential pharmacology flashcards to help you review smarter, not harder.
-These flashcards are designed for quick recall and active revision, whether you’re preparing for GPAT, NCLEX, MOH, DHA, or any other competitive medical or pharmacy exam.
+That’s exactly why I created these 100 pharmacology test questions with answers to help you review smarter, not harder.
+These flashcards are designed for quick recall and active revision, whether you’re preparing for GPAT, NCLEX, MOH, DHA, or any other competitive medical or pharmacy mcq with answers exam.

-Think of this as your rapid-fire pharmacology quiz guide, written by a pharmacology teacher who knows what matters most at crunch time.
+Think of this as your rapid-fire pharmacology test questions and answers quiz, written by a pharmacology teacher who knows what matters most at crunch time.

 1. What is the drug class of Atenolol?